Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 can help.)

-The Sit and Down-Stay commands (see Figure 1-1) are the building blocks for a well-trained dog; if Buddy knows these commands and nothing else, you can still live with him.
-Of course, your Buddy may have some additional wrinkles that need ironing out, some of which are more matters of management than training.
+The Sit and Down-Stay commands (see Figure 1-1) are the building blocks for a well-trained dog; if Buddy knows these commands and nothing else, you can still live with them.
+Of course, your Buddy may have some additional issues that need ironing out, some of which are more matters of management than training.
 (Chapter 11 discusses these essential commands in greater detail.)

 © John Wiley & Sons, Inc.